The HobbitHouse Ilustrated Glossary of Woodworking terms

 diamond --- (2) A shape like a parallelogram but stood up on one corner.

 diamond parting tool --- A lathe tool; This is a variation on the standard parting tool in which the sides of the tool are expanded outward so that it has a diamond-shaped cross section which gives the tool extra rigidity.
-The shape also makes the tool useable in face turning moving directly in towards the headstock, which could not be done without the clearance this shape provides at the top and bottom of the shank.
+The shape also makes the tool usable in face turning moving directly in towards the headstock, which could not be done without the clearance this shape provides at the top and bottom of the shank.
 Examples:

 diamond point chisel --- synonymous with spear point chisel